SoftwareAG/c8y-docs/src/documents/guides/reference-guide/users.html.md

 -   The *group collection* resource retrieves sets of groups and enables creating new groups.
 -   The *group* resource represents individual groups that can be queried and deleted.
 -   The *group reference collection* resource retrieves sets of references to groups.
 It could be, for example, groups of a particular user.
--   The *group**reference* resource represents one individual reference to a group, which can be retrieved or deleted.
+-   The *group reference* resource represents one individual reference to a group, which can be retrieved or deleted.
 -   The *role collection* resource retrieves sets of roles.
 -   The *role* resource represents individual roles that can be queried and assigned or unassigned to users or groups.
--   The *role* reference collection resource retrieves sets of references to roles.
+-   The *role reference collection* resource retrieves sets of references to roles.
 These could be, for example, roles of a particular user or group.
--   The *role**reference* resource represents one individual reference to a role, which can be retrieved.
+-   The *role reference* resource represents one individual reference to a role, which can be retrieved.

+> "Realm" as used in this API usually corresponds to a tenant.

 ## User API